 - RACI (Responsible, Accountable, Consulted and Informed): A matrix or chart that keeps track of who is responsible for all the different aspects of each task of the entire sales process.

 - Sales Productivity Tracking: Advanced software programs find inefficiencies and problem areas in your sales methods.
 These programs look for differences in the habits and behaviors of salespeople, guiding the team to more consistent and profitable results.

 - Days of the Week: Sales Beacon’s own proprietary methodology, a set of regular communications and actions that ensures that all parties accomplish their tasks on time and on budget.

 - CRM (Customer Relationship Management): Data automation software collects CRM data from your sales team’s daily activities to give a clear picture of both the customer/salesperson interactions and their impact on actual sales.

 - Newsletter creation: Regular, low-cost electronic newsletters increase brand awareness, keep communication lines open and help build relationships.

-With dynamic support from our Sales PaaS consultants, our clients have regained control, focussing only on “making the sale”.
+With dynamic support from our Enterprise Sales Support consultants, our clients have regained control, focussing only on “making the sale”.